 Don't Follow Game Design Trends

-There are two ways to approach game design: trend-following and trend-setting.
-On their own, neither guarantees success.
+There are many ways to talk about game design, but what I often like to think about are two completely different approaches: trend-following and trend-setting.
+On their own, neither guarantees success, neither guarantees failure.
 Yet the AAA games industry has been stuck in trend-following mode for a while, and I’d argue it has significant drawbacks.
-In this article, I’ll make the case for trend-setting.
+So, in this article, I’ll make the case for trend-setting.

 State of the Industry